 What are Los Cayos?

 The Cayos are small islands scattered off the main island of Cuba, some easily accessible and others more remote.
 Most feature pristine white-sand beaches, crystal-clear waters, and rich wildlife.
+But here’s a harsh truth: staying at the Cayos can be expensive.
+Only a few hotels, often just one per island, are available.

-Best Cuban Cayos
+The Best Cuban Cayos

 - Cayo Santa Maria: Perhaps the most famous of the Cayos, located off Santa Clara and easily accessible via a bridge from the town of Caibarién.
 Whether on a day tour from Santa Clara or exploring independently, you can expect pristine, paradise-like beaches.
 The island is famously known as “La Rosa Blanca de los Jardines del Rey” (The White Rose of the King’s Gardens).